AshishRajput18/User-Manager/README.md

-User Management System
+👤✨ User Management System ✨👤
-Overview
+🔍 Overview

-This project is a User Management System developed using Java and Spring Boot with MySQL as the database.
-It provides RESTful APIs to manage users and demonstrates basic backend development concepts such as CRUD operations, validation, and exception handling.
+🚀 This project is a User Management System developed using Java & Spring Boot with MySQL as the database.
+It provides RESTful APIs to manage users and demonstrates core backend development concepts such as CRUD operations, validation, and exception handling.

-Project Objective
+🎯 Project Objective

-The main objective of this project is to understand how to:
+The main goal of this project is to understand and implement:

-Build REST APIs using Spring Boot
+⚙️ Building REST APIs using Spring Boot

-Perform database operations using Spring Data JPA

-Apply backend input validation
+🗄️ Performing database operations using Spring Data JPA ✅ Applying backend input validation

-Handle errors in a clean and structured way
+🛑 Handling errors in a clean and structured manner

-Functional Requirements
+📋 Functional Requirements

-List all users
+✔️ List all users

-Add a new user with name, email, and age
+➕ Add a new user (Name, Email, Age)

-Edit an existing user
+✏️ Edit an existing user

-Delete a user
+❌ Delete a user

-Display validation error messages
+⚠️ Display validation error messages

-Technologies Used
+🛠️ Technologies Used

-Java
+☕ Java

-Spring Boot
+🌱 Spring Boot

-Spring Data JPA
+📦 Spring Data JPA

-MySQL
+🐬 MySQL

-Hibernate
+🔗 Hibernate

-Maven
+🧰 Maven

-Postman
+📬 Postman

-Application Architecture
+🏗️ Application Architecture

 The project follows a layered architecture:

-Controller Layer: Handles HTTP requests and responses
+🎮 Controller Layer – Handles HTTP requests & responses

-Service Layer: Contains business logic
+🧠 Service Layer – Contains business logic

-Repository Layer: Manages database interactions
+🗃️ Repository Layer – Manages database interactions

-Entity Layer: Represents database tables
+📊 Entity Layer – Represents database tables

-Validation & Error Handling
+✅⚠️ Validation & Error Handling

-Backend validation ensures that invalid data is not saved

-Validation rules are applied for name, email, and age
+🔒 Backend validation ensures invalid data is not saved 📏 Validation rules applied for Name, Email, and Age

-Global exception handling is used to return meaningful error messages
+🌐 Global exception handling returns meaningful error messages

-API Testing
+🧪 API Testing

-All APIs are tested using Postman to verify request handling, validation, and responses.
+📬 All APIs are tested using Postman to verify:
+✔ Request handling
+✔ Validation
+✔ Response structure

-Use Cases
+🎓 Use Cases

-Learning Spring Boot REST API development
+📘 Learning Spring Boot REST API development

-Practicing CRUD operations with MySQL
+🧪 Practicing CRUD operations with MySQL

-Preparing for Java backend interviews
+💼 Preparing for Java Backend Interviews

-Conclusion
+🏁 Conclusion

-This project serves as a beginner-to-intermediate level example of building a RESTful backend application using Spring Boot and MySQL while following best practices.
+✨ This project serves as a beginner-to-intermediate level example of building a RESTful backend application using Spring Boot & MySQL, following industry best practices.